Centril/gradle-plugin-robospock/README.md

 ```

 If your test project is named **app-test**, i.e the same as the application
-or library but with the suffix `-test` (to be exact, the regex: `/[^a-zA-Z0-9]?test/`), and if the app is the parent of the test project or is a sibling of it, then you may simply ommit specifying the `robospock.testing` part alltogether as it is automatically configured.
+or library but with the suffix `-test` (to be exact, the regex: `/[^a-zA-Z0-9]?test/`), and if the app is the parent of the test project or is a sibling of it, then you may simply omit specifying the `robospock.testing` part alltogether as it is automatically configured.
 Then it becomes:

 ```groovy